Accor shows confidence with dividend hike

 EXCELLENT HEALTH

-Earnings before interest and tax (EBIT) reached 530 million euros ($703 million), at the top end of the company's guidance of 510-530 million and compared with an analysts' forecast for 524 million.
+Earnings before interest and tax EBIT.L reached 530 million euros, at the top end of the company's guidance of 510-530 million and compared with an analysts' forecast for 524 million.

 Accor, which owns 4,200 hotels worldwide, said it would pay a dividend of 1.15 euros, up from 0.62 euro for 2010 and compared with a forecast for 0.63 euro.